meribold/meribold.org/_projects/mouselookhandler.md

 ---
 layout: page
 title: MouselookHandler
-description: User interface addon for World of Warcraft
+description: User interface addon for <cite>World of Warcraft</cite>
 ---

-MouselookHandler is an interface addon for the World of Warcraft MMOG that adapts the game controls to enable using [mouselook][] without the [RSI][]-inducing requirement of perpetually pressing a mouse button.
+MouselookHandler is an interface addon for the <cite>World of Warcraft</cite> MMOG that adapts the game controls to enable using [mouselook][] without the [RSI][]-inducing requirement of perpetually pressing a mouse button.
 This makes the controls resemble those of most action games.

 The addon is available on [CurseForge][] and the source code can be found on [GitHub][].
 Here's something someone on CurseForge said about MouselookHandler (any emphasis is copied